 Nick Gray is a Colorado Native.
 That means something in these parts.
 A graduate of the University of Colorado Leeds School of Business, Nick is the Bonanno President & Financial Director.
 He runs all finance and accounting operations across the Bonanno Concepts family, and seeks out new businesses and new business opportunities.
 Nick is also in charge of office snacks.
 He is an athlete and a gentleman.

 Liza Zimmerman is our Director of Sales & Partnerships.
-Liza comes to us from Miami of Ohio by way of Aspen, and we’ve discovered that if you bring Liza a pie, she’s your friend for life (not just any pie, she shouts from across the room “Peanut Butter!”).
+Liza comes to us from Miami of Ohio by way of Aspen, and we’ve discovered that if you bring Liza a pie, she’s your friend for life (not just any pie, she shouts from across the room “Blueberry!”).
 She is a creative perfectionist and you’d be lucky to have her tackle your event.

 Adam Hodak is co-owner of Green Russell and Beverage Director of Bonanno Concepts.
 Adam provides ongoing spirits education to some 300 team members, creates seasonal drinks menus for each restaurant, and competes in local and national bar competitions.
 Adam has a deep knowledge of cocktail history, bar haunts, beers, local producers, geography, politics, chess, and Monopoly.